jdmonin/JSettlers2/README.txt

 database.
 This will eliminate the "Problem connecting to database" errors from the server.
 We assume you have installed it correctly.

+The default JDBC driver is com.mysql.jdbc.Driver.
+PostgreSQL is also recognized.
+To use PostgreSQL, use this on the SOCServer command line:
+	-Djsettlers.db.driver=org.postgresql.Driver

 Run the following commands to create the database and configure its tables.